MustangBro7/FIle-Combiner/README.md

 Have you ever tried combining PDF's or PPT's online but hated the experience , well now you can do it from your own terminal!!!!

 ## Installation:
-To set this up clone this repo , switch into the cloned folder and execute the following commands:
+## To set this up clone this repo , switch into the cloned folder and execute the following commands:
         pip install .

-## How to use:
-To combine files execute the command in this format:
+## To combine files execute the command in this format:
         concat [input file paths] [output file path]

 ## Here are some example commands: